Yoy Lead Growth Project

 We focused on multiple strategies to reduce CPC and improve ROAS.

-National vs. Local Spend: We shifted more of our budget to national-level campaigns, which proved significantly more efficient.
+National vs. Local Spend: We shifted budget to newly built national-level campaigns, which proved significantly more efficient.
 National campaigns delivered a 5:1 ROAS compared to just 3:1 for local campaigns.

-Keyword reallocation: Optimized acquisition strategy by testing keyword performance, identifying general dentist terms with higher CPAs, and reallocating $26K annually to more efficient keywords.
+Keyword reallocation: Optimized acquisition strategy by testing keyword performance, identifying general dentist terms with higher CPAs($70 vs. $34 avg.), and reallocating $26K annually to more efficient denture and implant keywords, which aligned with our core business.

 Microsoft Advertising Optimization: Bing campaigns were previously underfunded and fragmented.
 We consolidated them into DMAs (Designated Market Areas) for major metros and reallocated more budget to Microsoft.
 As a result, Microsoft’s cost per acquisition (CPA) decreased by 75%, from an average of $108 to $27 in Q3 and Q4 FY24.
 This outperformed Google’s $35 CPA for the same period.